Disney World at Christmas – 9 favourite holiday experiences not to be missed at Disney World in Orlando, Florida during the Christmas season.

 Even though we have visited Disney World twice during the holiday season there are still a number of special events and activities that we haven’t had the opportunity to experience yet and Disney seems to add something new every year.
 These include:

-- Sunset Seasons Greetings at Disney’s Hollywood Studios – Sunset Boulevard will become a winter wonderland as the Hollywood Tower Hotel is transformed with projections and laser effects depicting holiday stories of beloved Disney characters.
+- Sunset Seasons Greetings at Disney’s Hollywood Studios – Sunset Boulevard will transform into a winter wonderland (complete with falling snow) as the Hollywood Tower Hotel is transformed with projections and laser effects depicting holiday stories of beloved Disney characters.

-- There will be special holiday touches in the new Toy Story Land including holiday songs on Alien Swirling Saucers.
+- There will be special holiday touches in Toy Story Land including holiday songs on Alien Swirling Saucers.

-- Christmas Tree Trail at Disney Springs – a collection of custom-decorated trees each inspired by a popular Disney character or theme – on display beginning in November 2018.
+- Christmas Tree Trail at Disney Springs will be back this year with a collection of custom-decorated trees each inspired by a popular Disney character or theme – on display beginning in November 2019.
+Visitors will also be able to drop by Santa’s Christmas Tree Trail Chalet to say hello.
+Kids will also enjoy Stitch’s Holiday Gift Hunt at Disney Springs.

-- Behind the Magic holiday-themed tours – In 2018 there are two behind-the-scenes tours that provide guests with a peek at the holiday transformations that take place at Disney World – Disney’s Holiday D-Lights and Disney’s Yuletide Fantasy.
+- (Behind the Magic holiday-themed tours – In 2019 there are two behind-the-scenes tours that provide guests with a peek at the holiday transformations that take place at Disney World – Disney’s Holiday D-Lights on select dates in December and Disney’s Yuletide Fantasy on select dates in November and December.)

 - Minnie’s Holiday Dine at Hollywood & Vine in Disney’s Hollywood Studios – seasonal character dining with unique music and décor and menu items commemorating winter holidays.
-(November 9, 2018 – January 6, 2019) Reservations highly recommended.
+Begins November 8, 2019) Reservations highly recommended.

 - I wish we would have visited Disney World at Christmas when my girls were younger so that they could have met Santa Claus in Candy Cane Garden next to City Hall in Town Square at Magic Kingdom.